Chessboard and level sets of continuous functions: Introduction

 \begin{twmainB} Let $n \in \mathbb{N}$ and $f \colon I^n \to \mathbb{R}^{n-1}$ be a continuous function.
 Then, there exist a point $p \in \mathbb{R}^{n-1}$ and a compact subset $S \subset f^{-1}\bracl{\left\{p\right\}}$ which connects some opposite faces of $I^n$. \end{twmainB}

-It turns out the result simply implies the Brouwer Fixed Point Theorem (so also the Poincaré-Miranda Theorem) and the $n$-dimensional Steinhaus Chessboard Theorem, see Section \ref{sectionconseq}.
+It turns out the result simply implies the Brouwer Fixed Point Theorem (so also the Poincaré-Miranda Theorem) and the version of the Steinhaus Chessboard Theorem, see Section \ref{sectionconseq}.
 In this manner, we demonstrate the equivalence between this result and the latter one.
 To the best of our knowledge, Theorem \ref{contthm} does not possess a direct reference in the literature and may, in fact, be unknown.
-We emphasize, however, that the case $n=2$ is known (see \cite{waksman}).

-Let us recall there is a parametric extension of the Poincaré-Miranda Theorem \cite{kulpaparametric}.
-Theorem \ref{contthm} can be read as a substitute for that extension which does not require any information about the values of the considered continuous function.
+We emphasize, however, that the case $n=2$ is known (see \cite{waksman}), but the proof relies essentially on the topology of $\mathbb{R}^2$.
+Let us notice that Theorem \ref{contthm} can be read as a substitute for the parametric extension of the Poincaré-Miranda Theorem (Theorem \ref{parammira}) which does not require any information about the values of the considered continuous function.

-The reminder of the paper is structured as follows.
+The remainder of the paper is structured as follows.
 In Section \ref{prelim} we provide some definitions and technical facts that will be useful in next sections.
 Section \ref{sectionclustered} is an introduction to the notion of $m$-distance clustered chromatic numbers.
 Section \ref{sectionmaincombi} is devoted to the proof of Theorem \ref{maincombi} i.e. main combinatorial result.
-It employs the $n$-dimensional Steinhaus Chessboard Theorem and the result regarding $m$-distance clustered chromatic numbers from Section \ref{sectionclustered}.
+It employs Theorem \ref{chessboardthm} and the result regarding $m$-distance clustered chromatic numbers from Section \ref{sectionclustered}.
 In Section \ref{minimalconst} we examine the minimum constants that concern Theorem \ref{maincombi}.
 Section \ref{sectionmainconti} is dedicated to the proof of the continuous result, Theorem \ref{contthm}, that uses Theorem \ref{maincombi} to solve the approximate problem, and then the machinery of Hausdorff distance is used to complete the proof.
 We also include Example \ref{counterexamplesinus} which shows Theorem \ref{contthm} cannot be generalized to path-connected sets.
-Finally, in Section \ref{sectionconseq} we provide the proofs of the $n$-dimensional Steinhaus Chessboard Theorem and, independently, the Brouwer Fixed Point Theorem using Theorem \ref{contthm}.
+Finally, in Section \ref{sectionconseq} we provide the proofs of the Brouwer Fixed Point Theorem and the version of the Steinhaus Chessboard Theorem using Theorem \ref{contthm}.